ntustison/Histograms/Text/discussion.md

 \ref{fig:simulations} where the histogram-based algorithms, overall, performed worse than El Bicho.
 As a CNN, El Bicho optimizes the governing network weights over image features as opposed to strictly relative intensities.
-This work could potentially motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally-based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
+This work should motivate additional exploration focusing on issues related to algorithmic bias on a voxelwise scale which would require going beyond simple globally-based assessment measures (such as the diagnostic prediction evaluation detailed above using global volume proportions).
 This would enable investigating